atbcb/usab-uswds/_prowag/about.md

 - July 26, 2011 -- The Board issues [proposed guidelines](https://www.regulations.gov/document?D=ATBCB-2011-0004-0347) for public comment.
 - March 28, 2011 -- The Board issues an advance notice of proposed rulemaking on supplement for [shared use paths](https://www.regulations.gov/document?D=ATBCB-2011-0002-0001) for public comment.
 - February 13, 2013 -- The Board issues a [notice](https://www.regulations.gov/document?D=ATBCB-2013-0002-0001) to supplement its rulemaking on public rights-of-way to address shared use paths.
-- July xy, 2023 -- Final rule published in the Federal Register.
+- August 11, 2023 -- Final rule published in the Federal Register.

 ### Additional Resources